About our EOS GROUP

 Vietnam’s upper Devonian – Permian formations are composed mainly of thick limestones and relate to important World Heritage and Global Geopark landscapes such as Hạ Long Bay, Phong Nha – Kẻ Bàng National Park, and Đồng Văn Geopark Plateau.
 We aim to comprehensively update stratigraphic assignments and to evaluate sites with regard to potential value as ‘geological heritage’.
 The research has been recently funded by Vietnam’s NAFOSTED science grant agency.

-On August 2017, our team includes EOS members: Prof. Phuong, Duong and Huong, exploring Tu Lan cave system at the north of Phong Nha – Ke Bang national park – UNESCO World Heritage site in Quang Binh province – the largest limestone massive in Central Vietnam.
+In August 2017, EOS members Prof. Phuong and Drs.
+Duong and Huong explored the Tu Lan cave system in the northern part of the Phong Nha – Ke Bang National Park, which is a UNESCO World Heritage site in the Quang Binh Province and represents the largest limestone occurrence in Central Vietnam.

-We planned to the second drilling expedition in Hang Va Cave and the third in Hang Son Doong Cave next year.
-We also planned three outdoor geological surveys in Phong Nha – Ke Bang area in 2017-2018.
-We will also try to find paleoclimate signals in those cores.
+We are planning a second drilling expedition to Hang Va Cave and a third expedition to Hang Son Doong Cave for 2018, in addition to three outdoor geological surveys in the Phong Nha – Ke Bang area in 2018.
+Duong plans the petrographic analysis of the recovered cores in our laboratory at VNU.
+Huong will improve our drilling equipment in preparation for recovery of longer cores during future expeditions.
+We will strive to identify paleoclimate signals in our cores.

 Outreach to local communities is an important part of applied science in remote regions.
 Here our group distributes winter clothing and school supplies to local students in Hà Giang province.
 The charitable logistics were arranged by Nguyen Thuy Duong and Minh Ngoc Schimmelmann.